 Understanding and harnessing favorable conditions to achieve attractive economic returns and maximum sustainability results is our ethos and the inspiration for the name Fairtide.

-Nat Kreamer is the Chief Executive Officer of Fairtide Renewable Energy, the chairman emeritus of the board of directors of the national Solar Energy Industries Association (SEIA), advisor to the Rocky Mountain Institute, lecturer at the Institute for Sustainable Energy at Northwestern University, and member of the National Advisory Council for Grid Alternatives, which installs free solar systems for low-income families and provides solar job training.
+Nat Kreamer is the Founder of Fairtide Renew, the chairman emeritus of the board of directors of the national Solar Energy Industries Association (SEIA), advisor to the Rocky Mountain Institute, lecturer at the Institute for Sustainable Energy at Northwestern University, and member of the National Advisory Council for Grid Alternatives, which installs free solar systems for low-income families and provides solar job training.
 He was previously president and CEO of Spruce Finance and its predecessor Clean Power Finance.
 Nat sold the first residential solar power purchase agreement in the U.S. when he co-founded Sunrun (NASDAQ: RUN) and served as its president and COO.
 Nat was subsequently the president and member of the board of directors of Acro Energy Technologies (TSX: ART).
 He created the Chicago Climate Exchange market-making business for Pioneer Futures (Virtu Financial) and worked in power industry financial consulting at PricewaterhouseCoopers.
 An officer in the US Navy (Reserves), Nat is a veteran of the war in Afghanistan, where he served in the Special Forces and was awarded the Bronze Star Medal.
 President Obama named Nat a “Champion of Change” for his work as a veteran in clean energy.
 He also received the Truman Visionary Leadership Award, “Most Admired CEO” award from the San Francisco Business Times, and was a finalist for the Ernst & Young Entrepreneur of the Year award for Northern California.
 Nat has a BS from Northwestern University and an MBA from Rice University.

 San Francisco, California, United States